 We strongly encourage everyone to invest five minutes in yourself by participating in the Well-Being Index, a 9-question self-assessment of your stress and well-being.

 On Tuesday, Dec.
-4, providers and co-workers who haven't already participated at Caldwell, Chatham, Johnston, UNC Medical Center, UNC Physicians Network, the UNC School of Medicine**, UNC REX Healthcare, and UNC Rockingham Health Care will receive another invite to participate!
+4, providers and co-workers who hadn't already participated at Caldwell, Chatham, Johnston, UNC Medical Center, UNC Physicians Network, the UNC School of Medicine**, UNC REX Healthcare, and UNC Rockingham Health Care received another invite:

 - Look for your invite to participate in the Well-Being Index in an email from 'UNCHCS and SOM - Well-Being Index (firstname.lastname@example.org).'